NclRSE-Training/git-ultra-novice/_episodes/14-branching.md

 ~~~
 {: .bash}

-And we see that our `analysis.py` file and respective commit have been
+And we see that our `ClassicBruschetta.md` file and respective commit have been
-preserved in the `pythondev` branch.
+preserved in the `starters` branch.

 Now we can repeat the process for our bash script in a branch called
-`bashdev`.
+`desserts`.

 First we must checkout the `main` branch again.
 New branches will
 include the entire history up to the current commit, and we'd like